by Dr. C. H. Weaver M.D. updated 4/2021

 In Gastric Cancer Antibiotics Following Surgery Reduce Risk of Second Gastric Cancer

 Among patients diagnosed with gastric (stomach) cancer, a combination of antibiotics against the bacterium Helicobacter pylori (H. pylori) significantly reduces the risk of developing a second gastric cancer.
-These results were recently published in the August 2008 issue of Lancet Oncology.
+These results were recently published in Lancet Oncology.

 The prevalence of gastric cancer has been steadily declining in the United States but is still the leading cause of cancer in Asia, accounting for 18% of cancer deaths in Japan.
 Worldwide gastric cancer is the second leading cause of cancer deaths.
 Several factors have been associated with an increased risk of developing gastric cancer.
 These include: